plone/plone.api/docs/content.md

 %
 % self.assertEqual(ancestor, portal)

-To get the closest ancestor that using a custom filter, use the {func}`api.content.get_closest_ancestor` function with the `function` argument.
+To get the closest ancestor by using a custom filter, use the {func}`api.content.get_closest_ancestor` function with the `function` argument.

 ```python
 from plone import api